Six-loop renormalization group analysis of the $\phi^4 + \phi^6$ model: Results

 \subsection{Previous results}

 The investigation of the $\ph^4+\ph^6$ model began as soon as Wilson realized the possibility of using the renormalization group method to study critical behavior.
 We would like to point out that in all the works mentioned below, with the exception of the monograph \cite{vasiliev}, the $O(n)$-symmetric generalization of the $\ph^4+\ph^6$ model is investigated.
 The first terms of the series in $\ep$ ($\sim \ep^2$) of the tricritical exponents are presented in \cite{STEPHEN1973} (1973).
 A correction $\sim \ep^3$ in $\eta$ is submitted in \cite{LewisAdams} (1978).
-In the same paper, contributions of the order of $\ep$ and $\ep^2$ to the value $b_0$ are given\footnote{$b_0$ is denoted as $\phi_t$ in \cite{LewisAdams} and as $\ph$ in \cite{Hager02}}.
+In the same paper, contributions of the order of $\ep$ and $\ep^2$ to the parameter $b_0$ are given\footnote{$b_0$ is denoted as $\alpha_0$ in \cite{vasiliev}, as $\phi_t$ in \cite{LewisAdams} and as $\ph$ in \cite{Hager02}}.
 In the monograph \cite{vasiliev} a term $\sim\ep^3$ of $\gamma_\tau'^*$ is presented.
 The term can be used to calculate $\nu$ in the third order.
-Additionally, there is an expression for the beta function, which allows us to compute $\omega$ up to $\ep^2$.
+Additionally, there is an expression for the $\beta$ function, which allows us to compute $\omega$ up to $\ep^2$.
 Also, in \cite{vasiliev} $\delta Z_2$ is calculated in leading order and its contribution to the renormalization group equation is discussed.
-The article \cite{Hager99} contains the $O(n)$-symmetric generalization of the term $\sim \ep^3$ in $\nu$ and the expression for the beta function.
+The article \cite{Hager99} contains the $O(n)$-symmetric generalization of the term $\sim \ep^3$ in $\nu$ and the expression for the $\beta$ function.
 In addition, there is $O(n)$-symmetric expression for $\eta$ up to $\ep^3$, which independently confirms the result of the work \cite{LewisAdams}.
 In the work \cite{Hager02}, all the available results to date can be found, including the correction $\sim \ep^3$ into $b_0$.
-The result of the beta function allows one to calculate $\omega$ up to the third order.
+The result of the $\beta$ function allows one to calculate $\omega$ up to the third order.
 This confirms the first two terms of the series from \cite{vasiliev}.
+For clarity, we present the same results in Table \ref{tab:indices}.

 When reviewing the article \cite{Hager02}, we had several questions related to the inaccuracies found therein.
 In the next section, we provide the results of our calculation and compare them with \cite{Hager02}.